 Even if that is the case, if you were less than 50 percent at fault, you can still claim for compensation in the state of Texas.

 If no settlement can be reached with the insurers, litigation may be the only option.
 A judge or jury will then decide on the amount of compensation due.

 In most cases, the insurance company will want to avoid litigation due to the possibility of high court costs and increased compensation.

-With our experience and track record of success, DeHoyos Law can help you seek maximum compensation for your injuries.
+With our experience and track record of success, DeHoyos Accident Attorneys can help you seek maximum compensation for your injuries.

 Please note that we receive no fee unless we win compensation for your injury.
 Start by booking a free consultation here.